eciggaar/botmaster-watsonconversation/README.md

 ### Service Credentials
 ---
-1. Find your service within Bluemix and click to view the service details screen
+1. Find your service within Bluemix and click to view the service details screen.
+Create a new Watson Conversation servivce if you don't already have one.
 ![Find your service] (https://github.com/eciggaar/botmaster-watsonconversation/blob/master/readmeimages/services.png?raw=true)
 2. From this screen click the "Service Credentials" tab
 ![Get workspace ID](https://github.com/eciggaar/botmaster-watsonconversation/blob/master/readmeimages/servicecredentials.png?raw=true)